mace-de/WVC/README.md

 ATTENTION: The device works with high voltage and is directly connected to the grid.
 Use this stuff only when you know what you do.
 I am not responsible for any damage or injury!

 Firmware can be flashed with openocd.
 A binary can be found in .pio/build folder.
+A St-Link/V2 flash adapter is needed (can be found on Amazon).
 - Download openocd
 - extract archive to disk
 - copy firmware.elf into openocd.exe directory